Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-Since we expect the Smoluchovski equation to be valid only in the limit of low density where three-body interactions are negligible, the values of $\kappa_0$ and $\kappa_1$ should be independent on concentration only when $c$ is small enough.
-By plotting $\kappa \equiv 2 \kappa_0/(n_0 \kappa_1)$ as a function of $c/c^*$ (where $c^*$ is computed at the beginning of the simulation or experiment) we show that $\kappa$ scales as $n_0^{-1} \sim (c/c^*)^{-1}$ in both simulations and experiments until $c \simeq c^*$ where it starts to deviate (Fig.~\ref{fig:panel2_runaway}a); this confirms that the Smoluchovski approximation is valid in this range of concentrations.
-Importantly, in Fig.~\ref{fig:panel2_runaway}a we also identify the crossover value $\kappa=1$ (at which the initial cyclisation rate is larger than the dimerisation rate) around $c/c^* \simeq 0.1-0.2$.
+Importantly, we expect the Smoluchowski equation to be valid only in the limit in which three-body interactions are negligible, the values of $\kappa_0$ and $\kappa_1$ should be independent on concentration only when $c$ is small enough.
+By plotting $\kappa \equiv 2 \kappa_0/(n_0 \kappa_1)$ as a function of $c/c^*$ (where $c^*$ is computed at the beginning of the simulation or experiment) we show that $\kappa$ scales as $n_0^{-1} \sim (c/c^*)^{-1}$ in both simulations and experiments until $c \simeq c^*$ where it starts to deviate (Fig.~\ref{fig:runaway_1}); this confirms that the Smoluchowski approximation is valid in this range of concentrations.
+Importantly, in Fig.~\ref{fig:runaway_1} we also identify the crossover value $\kappa=1$ (at which the initial cyclisation rate is larger than the dimerisation rate) around $c/c^* \simeq 0.1-0.2$.
 We note that the agreement between simulations and experiments is excellent for small $c/c^*$.
-Quantitative analysis of gel electrophoresis images at larger $c/c^*$ is challenging due to the poor separation of multimeric bands.
+However, quantitative analysis of gel electrophoresis images at larger $c/c^*$ is challenging due to the poor separation of multimeric bands.